Food-os/foodos_product_report/README.md

 * 1.0.0
     * Bot could complete user profile (Login and Logout)
-    * It could engage conversation with users with sometime, but got very bad review
+    * It could engage conversation with users for sometime, but got very bad review 😓
     * Bot could take orders